Smoking cigarettes and other tobacco products is dangerous to you and those around you.

 10. Over 19% of high school students are smokers.
 Only adults can buy cigarettes in North America, the UK, and most areas of Europe and Asia.
 The sad reality here is that strictly-enforced ID laws are in place on retailers, preventing them from selling to minors without significant financial risk to their business.
 Adults are the ones supplying them.

 11. Five percent of middle school children smoke every day.
 Most of these children get access to the cigarettes they smoke from their parents and/or other relatives.
 Often the parents have no idea this is happening, thinking they’re actually smoking the cigarettes themselves.
+They should be out running and playing sports, but instead they are ruining their lungs.

 12. Forty-five percent of all lifetime smokers, or non-smokers who previously smoked for at least 20 years, started smoking regularly before their 18th birthday.
 While peer pressure is often blamed for the habit, studies have shown that the tobacco companies are mostly to blame; targeting youth-oriented magazines like Rolling Stone, Premiere, Mademoiselle, and other publications (source).